WillStevens/scrollreading/README.md

 # scrollreading
-Code and experiments related to reading the Herculanium Papyri.
+Code and experiments related to reading the Herculaneum Papyri.

 The aim of this project is to put together a fast autosegmentation and ink-detection pipeline.
 Work is currently focussed on the autosegmantation stages.